Holiday season cultural activities in Montréal

 Blockbuster shows fill Montréal theatres, museums and art galleries this season.

-Over at the McCord Stewart Museum, relive the magic of Ogilvy’s mechanical Christmas window displays in the Enchanted Worlds installation which runs to 8 January 2023.
-Visitors will see The Mill in the Forest outdoors on Victoria Street and The Enchanted Village inside the museum.
+Over at the McCord Stewart Museum, relive the magic of Ogilvy’s mechanical Christmas window displays in the Holidays at the Museum installation until January 7, 2024.
+Visitors of all ages will see The Mill in the Forest outdoors on Victoria Street and The Enchanted Village inside the Museum.
+These dazzling displays – a holiday tradition that goes back to 1947 and among the last of their kind in North America – feature handmade animals that come to life in a Bavarian setting.

 City of lights